 Explore a holiday exhibit

 Update: Chicago museums are temporarily closed as of Nov.
 20. Check back for updates.
+In the meantime, you can take a live virtual tour of the Christmas Around the World exhibit.

 Chicago museums love to take part in the holiday fun.
 The Museum of Science and Industry hosts their annual Christmas Around the World, with 50 elaborately decorated trees that represent holiday traditions from across the globe.
 Along with the annual Wreathing of the Lions, the Art Institute of Chicago transforms one of their most beloved exhibits, the Thorne Miniature Rooms, with pint-sized festive decorations.